paulroho/paulroho.github.io/_posts/2014-09-29-Ten-Ingredients-to-Rock-the-App-Store.md

 * App crashes

 ##8.
 App Reviews
+* Average rating
-* Average rating (AppStore: new rating with each new version, Play Store: overall rating)
+    * AppStore: new rating with each new version
+    * Play Store: overall rating for all versions
 * User feedback
 * Relevant for buy/download decision